 School and tour buses must use designated loading/unloading and parking areas in Historic Alexandria.
-For the exact locations, visit the Visitor Info. & Entertainment motor coach parking map.
+For the exact locations, see the Visit Alexandria for motor coach resources.

 Bus loading/unloading: Due to the high volume of bus traffic, parking is allowed in the designated areas for only as long as it takes to actually load or unload.
 (Alexandria Police Department will strictly enforce).
 Loading and unloading areas are adjacent to: